 The FTSE 100 index, also known as the Financial Times Stock Exchange 100 index, or just the Footsie, is a market index of the largest one hundred companies based on market cap, listed on the London Stock Exchange (LSE).

 When trading the fluctuations of the FTSE 100 index it’s important to know the two types – the cash index and the futures index.

 - The FTSE 100 cash index represents the current price of the index and is usually quoted from your broker.

 - The FTSE 100 futures index represents the price of the futures contract that is traded on the LIFFE futures exchange.

-With most brokers nowadays you can trade on both the cash and futures index via CFDs which is popular for FTSE 100 day trading due to good liquidity.
+With most brokers nowadays you can trade on both the cash and futures index via CFDs which is popular for FTSE 100 day trading due to liquidity.

-Day trading the FTSE 100 index involves buying and selling the index multiple times during the day going for short term profits.
+Day trading the FTSE 100 index involves buying and selling the index multiple times during the day going for short-term profits.
 Day traders would typically use technical analysis tools on low timeframes such as the one hour chart to find short-term swings or turning points in the market.
 Indices trading is becoming increasingly popular with traders who prefer short term investments.

 FTSE 100 Tracker Funds

 Learning how to invest in FTSE 100 tracker funds can be quite useful for long-term investors.
 A FTSE tracker fund is simply a fund that tracks the performance of a FTSE index and are commonly used by financial advisers, as are investment trusts.